nikhen/dns_scan/README.md

 ### dns-nsid
 The script retrieves the following information from the nameserver: nameserver id (nsid), server id (id.server) and version id (version.bind).
 This information shows you which particular nameserver instance you are connected.
+The value of version.bind might reveal information on outdated server components containing known vulnerabilities.

 ### dns-update
 An unauthenticated update of DNS records is triggered.
 You don't want this to be possible if you are the owner of the nameserver.
 To check for this